sovetov/sovetov.github.io/winrm.md

 Access is denied.
 ```

-You need administrator privilegies to modify the service config, to read the server config or the whole config.
+You need administrator privilegies to modify the service config, to read the service config or the whole config.

 ```
 C:\Windows\system32>winrm set winrm/config/service @{AllowUnencrypted="true"}